hefei8alex/CAT-S_scripts/README.md

 # CAT-S_scripts
-This repository holds the simple custom script used in the data processing (tSNE visualization) of the Article "Bioorthogonal Photocatalytic Proximity Labeling in Living Primary Cells and Clinical Samples ".
+This repository holds the simple custom script used in the data processing (tSNE visualization) of the Article "Bioorthogonal Photocatalytic Proximity Labeling in Primary Living Samples".

 ## Requirments
 Python packages: matplotlib >= 3.6.0, pandas >= 1.5.0, scikit-learn == 1.1.3